Dmry/crypt-backup/README.md

  Next, it creates a folder named backup on your destination drive, so please check if there are any conflicts before running.
  Finally it creates a disk image named FILENAME.img of INTERNAL on EXTERNAL.
- It will ask your if you want to daemonize the process so the backup process will keep running when you close an SSH session.
  When the backup is finished, the LUKS container will be dismounted and closed automatically.

 ### Set permissions and run script